mattb-sec/CSRF/index.md

 ## Disclaimer

-The following work was done using virutal machines and a fake social media website.
+The following work was done using virtual machines and a fake social media website.
 The exploits shown here should never be used against a website you do not have permission to modify or test.

 (Besides, nowadays, this is pretty much patched everywhere, so don't get any big ideas!)